News

 12/2023

-Honglie was invited to present an online talk at IOP, China titled “Ultrafast optical control of order parameters in quantum materials”.
-Abstract can be found here.
+Honglie was invited to present an online talk at IOP, China titled “Ultrafast optical control of order parameters in quantum materials” with abstract here.

 12/2023